ViktorLaurens/MMMP/README.md

 <!--  -->
 ## Features

-This project offers a range of features designed to enhance motion planning for robotic manipulators.
-Key features include:

 ### Hybrid Motion Planning Algorithm
 - **Description:** Combines Conflict-Based Search (CBS) and Probabilistic RoadMaps (PRM) to optimize collision-free pathfinding for multiple manipulators.
 - **Example Use Case:** Ideal for scenarios where multiple robots are performing pick-and-place tasks in a confined space.